AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 a developer must keep in the back of their mind with other languages do not apply in Ada, and are typically impossible.
 That protection extends to low-level programming as well, e.g., the Separation Principle.
-Nevertheless, low-level programming occasionally does require the ability to go beyond the safety net provided by the type rules and high-level language constructs.
+Nevertheless, low-level programming occasionally does require mechanisms that allow us to go beyond the safety net provided by the type rules and high-level language constructs.

-One such mechanism provides a way to circumvent the type system, a system otherwise rigidly enforced by the compiler (to our benefit).
+One such mechanism (unchecked conversion) provides a way to circumvent the type system, a system otherwise firmly enforced by the compiler on our behalf.
 Note that by "circumventing the type system" we do not include so-called "checked" conversions.
 These conversions have meaningful semantics, and are, therefore, allowed by the language using a specific syntax.
 This conversion syntax is known as "functional" syntax because it looks like a function call, except that the "function" name is a type name, and the parameter is the object or value being converted to that type.
 These conversions are said to be "checked" because only specific kinds of types are allowed, and the compiler checks that such conversions are indeed between these allowed types.

 Instead, this section discusses "unchecked" programming, so-called because the compiler does not check for meaningful semantics.
 There are